Gutter Installation & Gutter Guards in Vancouver, WA | Gutter Empire

 2. End-of-fall cleaning is critical — removing debris, flushing the system, and checking downspouts ensures proper water flow before freezing temps hit.

-3. Inspections catch hidden damage — cracks, rust, sagging sections, and leaky seams should be repaired before snow and ice make them worse.
+3. Inspections catch hidden damage — such as cracks, rust, sagging sections, and leaky seams — that should be repaired before snow and ice exacerbate the issues.

 4. Fascia boards are highly vulnerable — rotting boards can no longer hold heavy gutters, leading to collapse under ice and snow loads.